avanessazc/Challenge_de_code-OkVoiture/README.md

 - Docker compose

 ## Environment variables
-update `.env` file with the information sent by email
+Please update `.env` file with the information sent by email

 ## Running the application
 From the project's root folder run: